Math major and advanced courses FAQ

 1. If you need it as a pre-requisite for another Yale course, it should not be an issue: instructors typically accept a high school course in place of Math 120.
 If you’re not able to reach the instructor, contact their program’s DUS.

 2. If you need it for the pure math major: You can complete the multivariable requirement with Math 302.
+This option is available to all students, whether or not they have already completed a course similar to Math 120.

 Can I substitute ENAS 151 for Math 120 in requirements of the math / joint-math major?